MH-TIPU/boylarBangla-browser-extension/README.md

 ## Contact

-For any inquiries, reach out to [Mosaraf Hossain Tipu] at [iammhtipu@gmail.com] or open an issue on GitHub.
+For any inquiries, reach out to me at iammhtipu@gmail.com or open an issue on GitHub.